nickkcj/career-rpg/README.md

 # RPG Project in Python ⚔️

-This is a simple RPG project developed in Python 🐍, using the `pickle` library for data persistence 💾 and following the MVC (Model-View-Controller) architecture 🏗️.
+This is a RPG project developed in Python 🐍, using the `pickle` library for data persistence 💾 and following the MVC (Model-View-Controller) architecture 🏗️.

 ---